Updated Summer 2020

 How it works

-Like they say on the leaflet, that plus lube is the key.
+Like they say on the leaflet, lube is the key to this.
 In the end the last bit of tyre went on without the final lever.
 This used Heidi was not so hard to mount after all.
-The same-sized new K60 for the back was a bit more effort shoving inside the wheel, even with the Tubliss plate, but with slack and lube, it all got mounted.
+The same-sized new K60 for the back was a bit more effort shoving inside the wheel, even with the Tubliss plate, but with slack and lube, it got there.

-You read complaints that fitting Tubliss doesn’t work first time round or doesn’t work at all – the tyre goes down – but so far overnight both tyres have held their pressure.
-Checking the tyre and core pressures after 10 days, I found the back core down by about 10% and the front tyre down by the same.
+You may read complaints that fitting Tubliss doesn’t work first time round or doesn’t work at all – the tyre goes down – but so far overnight both tyres have held their pressure.
+Checking the tyre and core pressures after 10 days, I found both cores down by about 10%.
 I think that’s acceptable and can’t be sure everything was at the right or equal pressures to start with so I topped it all up to 100 psi and 33 for the tyres and will check again in a while.
 Tubliss do say to check pressures before each ride.
-Unfortunately, checking the high pressure cores seems to have blown the brains out of my digital tyre gauge (right) and those metal sliding rod types only go up to 50 psi.
-A tougher high-pressure tyre gauge may be in order.
-I have a CyclePump gauge (left) that’s sat around for years and whose time may have come.
-I lent my CyclePump out years ago and never got it back but as mentioned, a mini-compressor able to deliver 100 psi without similarly fatal results will also be in order.
-Not sure a CPump or anything like it can manage.
-My not-so-bike-portable car compressor takes some poke to get the cores up to 100 psi.
+Unfortunately, checking the high pressure cores blew the brains out of my digital tyre gauge (right) and those metal sliding rod types only go up to 50 psi.
+I have a bulky Cycle Pump gauge (left) that’s sat around for years and whose moment may have come.
+As mentioned, a mini-compressor able to deliver 100 psi without fatal results will be needed.
+Not sure my Cycle Pump (below) or anything like it can manage – we’ll see on the Himalayan.
+Anyway, there are always roadside garages.